The Ultimate Holiday Guide to Eating, Drinking, and Merrymaking in Boston

 Snowport

-The Seaport District’s annual holiday market is back for its fifth year, and in addition to a ton of vendors, Betty the Yeti sightings, iceless curling, and other fun, there are numerous opportunities to drink wintery beverages.
+The Seaport District’s annual holiday market is back for its sixth year, and in addition to a ton of vendors, Betty the Yeti sightings, iceless curling, and other fun, there are numerous opportunities to drink wintery beverages.
 The setup includes four holiday-themed bar areas (Jingle Bar, Dizzy Dreidel, and more); watch for options like hot mulled cider from Downeast Cider and a variety of other cocktails (some served hot).
 There’s plenty of food to go with those drinks, include melty cheese in a surprisingly high number of forms.

 Snowport, 100 Seaport Blvd., Seaport District, Boston, bostonseaport.xyz/snowport.